-Using flank steak rather than top round, My Mother's Rouladen is a non-traditional presentation to a very traditional German dish.
+Using flank steak rather than top round, this recipe for German Style Stuffed Flank Steak, also known as Rouladen is a non-traditional presentation to a very traditional German dish.

 The making of My Mother's Rouladen AKA German Style Stuffed Flank Steak